The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: Empirical Validation of the Bayesian Framework

-All models are expressed within the CPT framework (Eq.~\ref{eq:cpt}), differing only in the form of the probability weighting function $w(p)$.
-BLO treats $w(p)$ as a deterministic transformation of the objective probability, whereas in our Bayesian framework, $w(p)$ arises from stochastic encoding and optimal decoding.
-Within the Bayesian class, we test uniform, bounded log-odds, and freely fitted encodings, allowing direct comparison both with BLO and across Bayesian variants.
-Directly fitting CE responses does not isolate the contribution of $w(p)$, since each CE reflects both the utility function and probability weighting.
-Because BLO defines $\hat{\pi}(p)$ deterministically, it can be directly fit to CE responses, as in \cite{zhang2020}.
-By contrast, in the Bayesian framework, $\hat{\pi}(p)$ is derived from a stochastic encoding.
-For clearer inference on $w(p)$, we include an intermediate step: each reported CE is first inverted through the CPT utility function to obtain an implied probability weight for that trial, and then the Bayesian encoding parameters are estimated from these trial-level weights.
-With these encoding parameters fixed, the model predicts a distribution over CEs for each gamble; we then re-optimize the utility exponent $\alpha$ and CE noise variance $\sigma^2_{\text{CE}}$ to maximize the likelihood of the observed CE data.
-This ensures a fair evaluation that the final model comparison is based on the likelihood of the original CE responses for all models.
+\paragraph{Pricing.} We first analyze the pricing data from \cite{zhang2020}, in which subjects ($N=75$) chose between a two-outcome monetary gamble and a sure amount, with the sequence of choices adaptively converging to the Certainty Equivalent (CE) of the gamble.
+Because each CE reflects both the utility function and probability weighting, fitting CE responses directly does not isolate the contribution of $w(p)$.
+We therefore include an intermediate step: each reported CE is first inverted through the CPT utility function to obtain an implied probability weight, and the Bayesian encoding parameters are estimated from these trial-level weights; the utility exponent $\alpha$ and CE noise variance $\sigma^2_{\text{CE}}$ are then re-optimized to maximize the likelihood of the observed CE data (Appendix~\ref{app:details-bayesian-dmrpricing-models} for details).
+Final comparison across all models is based on the likelihood of the original CE responses.

-As shown in Figure~\ref{fig:dmr-FI-dcv}B, all Bayesian variants provide a markedly better fit than BLO.
-Moreover, our Bayesian framework inherently predicts trial-to-trial variability in responses with its stochastic encoding, a feature that deterministic models like BLO cannot capture.
-Within the Bayesian class, the freely fitted model recovers the predicted U-shaped resources (\textbf{Prediction 1}; Figure~\ref{fig:dmr-FI-dcv}A).
-However, its quantitative fit is only marginally better than that of the uniform encoding model.
-This ambiguity motivates our next analysis, where we turn to a choice dataset to seek more conclusive evidence.

-\paragraph{Choice Data} To further test the generality of our framework, we analyzed a subset of the Choice Prediction Competition 2015 dataset \citep{erev2017anomalies}.
-Specifically, we focused on the subset of two-outcome gambles with fully described probabilities and uncorrelated payoffs (Amb=0, Corr=0, LotNum=1), yielding 187,150 trials across 153 subjects.
+The freely fitted encoding (FreeP+FreeE) recovers a U-shaped allocation of resources (Figure~\ref{fig:dmr-FI}A), confirming Prediction~1 in economic valuation.
+Model fit supports this conclusion: FreeP+FreeE substantially outperforms all alternatives (Figure~\ref{fig:dmr-FI}B), including the parametric baseline BLO and other Bayesian variants with constrained encoding.
+We further test the prediction in a choice task below, where responses depend on $w(p)$ directly rather than through the utility function.